MrMarble/devops-challenge/README.md

 ### Cache

 [Varnish](https://varnish-cache.org/) was my go-to for caching as it is completely independent of the code so there was no need to modify it, as with redis or similar you have to manually call the cache service inside the code.

+## Logs and Monitoring

+As I used Google Cloud Engine, I had all the tools needed for seeing logs and monitoring the state of pods.